SharePoint/sp-dev-docs/docs/solution-guidance/Use-composed-looks-to-brand-SharePoint-sites.md

 7. Edit each  `<s:fontSlot />` section to customize the font SharePoint applies to the specified font slot on the page.
 For example, notice the first entry, `<s:fontSlot name="title">`.
 This entry describes which font SharePoint uses to style the title of the page.
 This section also specifies which font will be used for different languages.

+    > [!NOTE]
-    **Note**  You can upload custom fonts to SharePoint and point each entry to a custom .eot, .woff, .ttf, and .svg file.
+    > You can upload custom fonts to SharePoint and point each entry to a custom .eot, .woff, .ttf, and .svg file.

 8. Upload the file to the **Site settings** > **Theme** > **15** folder.

+    > [!NOTE]
-    **Note**  Save the file with a new file name (for example, custom_font.spfont).
+    > Save the file with a new file name (for example, custom_font.spfont).

     The following table maps page elements to fonts as they're defined in the .spfont file.